There are three things you should never discuss with someone you’ve just met: religion, politics, and how long should you practice piano.

 Instead of asking, “How long should you practice piano?”, what if we asked, “How long should I practice the piano… at a time?”

 This reframing can possibly reconcile all of the confusing opinions out there.
 Better yet, it can help you find the right answer for you, right now.

-1. Everyone has different physical limitations.
+1. Everyone has different physical limitations with piano practice.